openmodelingfoundation/meillionen/meillionen-docs/example/overland_simplecrop_workflow.md

 ## BMI Interface

-Simple crop can also be used with an adapter to create a BMI Interface
+Simple crop can also be used with an adapter to create a BMI Interface (with the additional `set_partition` method

 ```{code-cell} ipython3
 from meillionen.pymt import PyMTFunctionModel